calcmogul/controls-engineering-in-frc/README.md

 ### Teach topics better

 The probability section and math for stochastic systems needs examples.
-The probability concepts also need a better narrative thread (i.e., "why bring this up?").
 The stuff on Wiener filters should be expanded to include how it relates to combining Gaussian distributions.

 ### Finish incomplete topics